CodeCara/odin-recipes/README.md

 My First TOP project using HTML only.

+Later assignment - updating the page with some basic CSS.

 This consists of an index page with links to three different recipe pages.

 I already have some experience with html, but in this specific project (and with TOP), I learnt: